 This Mutual Non-Disclosure Non-Circumvention Agreement (“Agreement”) is entered into by and among:

 ABOUT THE TRADE LIMITED incorporated and registered in Mauritius with company number C21181969 TAN 27943108, whose registered office is at, Unit E5, Ave de la Tourelle, Tamarin.
 90908 – Black River.
 Republic of Mauritius.
 Christian Clement, +23059140369, christian.clement@mail.com / christian.clement@attl-mu.com (“Counterparty”).
-ATTL, being the representative/mandate holder of the BUYER in relation to Mining Products & Others (Gold Metal Dore , Gold Bullion, Aluminium Ingots, Copper ore, Copper Concentrate, Copper Cathodes, Copper SX EW plant), hereinafter known as “PARTY #1”,
+ATTL, being the representative/mandate holder of the BUYER/Investor in relation to Mining Products & Others (Gold Metal Dore , Gold Bullion, Aluminium Ingots, Copper ore, Copper Concentrate, Copper Cathodes, Copper SX EW plant), hereinafter known as “PARTY #1”,

 And

-ABOUT THE TRADE LIMITED incorporated and registered in Mauritius with company number C21181969 TAN 27943108, whose registered office is at, Unit E5, Ave de la Tourelle, Tamarin.
-90908 – Black River.
-Republic of Mauritius.
-Christian Clement, +23059140369, christian.clement@mail.com / christian.clement@attl-mu.com (“Counterparty”).
-ATTL, being the representative/mandate holder of the SELLER in relation to Mining Products & Others (Gold Metal Dore , Gold Bullion, Aluminium Ingots, Copper ore, Copper Concentrate, Copper Cathodes, Copper SX EW plant), hereinafter known as “PARTY #2”,
+NAJIB ABOULOULA, +212 661 312 308, abouloula.najib@gmail.com, being the representative/mandate holder of the SELLER in relation to Large-Scale Renewable Energy Project in Sierra Leone Based on Solar Photovoltaics and Battery Storage 80 MWp solar PV park, hereinafter known as “PARTY #2”,

 PARTY #1 and PARTY #2 wish to exchange certain business, technical and other information in the course of discussions regarding the potential strategic relationship between “The Parties” (the “Purpose”).
 In consideration for the parties’ discussions and any access that each party (referred to as a “Receiving Party”) has to the confidential and proprietary information of the other party (referred to as a “Disclosing Party”) the parties hereto hereby agree as follows: